 The 17 Sustainable Development Goals included in the 2030 Agenda represent the global action plan of the United Nations to eradicate poverty, protect the planet and ensure prosperity for all.

-In 2020 Istat presented the third of the Report on the Sustainable Development Goals (SDGs).
+In 2020 Istat presented the third edition of the Report on the Sustainable Development Goals (SDGs).